todor-koev/todor-koev.github.io/_pages/publications.md

 (2023).
 "Bias in Tag Questions." (with [Cory Bill](https://www.corybill.com/)) To appear in A. Benz et al. (eds.): *Biased Questions: Experimental Results & Theoretical Modelling*.
 Language Science Press.

 (2019).
 "Adverbs of Change."
 In D. Altshuler and J. Rett (eds.): *The Semantics of Plurals, Focus, Degrees, and Times*.
 Essays in Honor of Roger Schwarzschild.
 Springer, 283–303.
-*Note: A shorter version appeared in Semantics And Linguistic Theory 27: 22–42, LSA.*
+*Note: A shorter version of this paper appeared in Semantics And Linguistic Theory 27: 22–42, LSA.*

 **Conference Proceedings**